 |Access to HE Diploma||Pass with 45 credits at Level 3 with a minimum of 36 Level 3 credits at Merit or Distinction plus at least grade C in Maths and English at GCSE.|

 If English is not your first language, you may need to achieve an IELTS score of 6.5 with 6 in writing.
 Selected candidates will be interviewed by staff and students.

-The lecturers are among the top names in their field, and the skills you learn and the ability to work in teams or alone are highly valued across media employment.
-Our recent graduates have gone to work for the BBC and the commercial radio sector (as broadcast assistants and producers, studio managers and researchers), as well as embarking on careers in digital media as web content producers.
+Our lecturers are among the top names in their field, and together we will help you develop the necessary skills in entrepreneurship and employability, to prepare you for the workplace.
+Our recent graduates have gone to work for the BBC and the commercial radio sector (as broadcast assistants and producers, studio managers and presenters), as well as setting up in digital and social media.

-Learning takes place through a combination of face-to-face teaching – lectures, workshops, seminars, and small group and one-to-one sessions – and guided independent study in group projects, individual assignments, research tasks and preparation.
+Learning takes place through a combination of face-to-face teaching – lectures, workshops, seminars, and small group and one-to-one sessions – and guided independent study on group projects, individual assignments, research tasks and preparation.